kerryjiang/SuperSocket.Document/SuperSocket-Basic-Configuration.md

        * AppDomain - server instances will be isolated by AppDomains
 	   * Process - server instances will be isolated by processes
 * logFactory: the name of default logFactory, all log factories are defined in the child node "logFactories" which will be introduced in following documentation;
+* defaultCulture: default thread culture for the global application, only available in .Net 4.5;

 ## Servers Configuration
 In the root configuration node, there is child node named "servers", you can define one or many server configuration nodes in it which represent app server instances.
 The server instances can be same AppServer type, also can be different AppServer types.